adamsoutar/SuperBAS/README.md

 A compiler for turning a BASIC superset into native executables and/or web code.

+It's based on .NET Core 3 and supports Windows, macOS & Linux

 ## What and why?

 SuperBAS is based on ZX BASIC, designed to simplify complex parts and add commands for interfacing with modern operating systems.